-Severity level Consequ iences Exposure level (EL) SL 1 Little damage to health (requiring nursing care) Light damage EL 5 EL 5 EL 4 EL 4 SL 2 Serious reversible minor impairment damage (with arrest) EL 5 EL 4 EL 3 EL 3 SL 3 Irreversible damage, without aggravation Localized damage with cessation of activity EL 4 EL 3 EL 3 EL 2 SL 4 SL 4 Irreversible damage with aggravation Significan damage with cessation of activit SL 5 Death on impact major los cessation of activit EL 3 EL 3 EL 2 EL 1 SL 5 EL 2 EL 2 EL 1 EL 1
+Severity level Consec Exposure level (EL) SL 1 Little damage to health (requiring nursing care) Light damage EL 5 EL 5 EL 4 EL 4 SL 2 Serious reversible impairment (with arrest) Minor damage EL 5 EL 4 EL 3 EL 3 SL 3 Irreversible Localized EL 4 EL 3 EL 3 EL 2 SL 4 Irreversible damage with aggravation Grave damage with cessation of activity EL 3 EL 3 EL 2 EL 1 SL 5 SL 5 Death on impact Major loss with cessation of activity EL 1 EL 1 have the most intimate knowledge of their facilities, and it is thus permissible to utilize the rating scales chosen by the operator when they are adequately fitted to the system to be examined.
+The HAZOP approach is used in this work to identify hazardous scenarios relating to the S11 storage tank.

+Table 2

-TABLE 2.
-Criticality Matrix [21]
+Criticality matrix [21]